idanmoradarthas/DataScienceUtils/README.md

 ## Visualization Aids
 ### Visualize Feature

-Receives a feature and visualize its values on a graph.
+Receives a feature and visualize its values on a graph:

+* If the feature is float then the method plots the distribution plot.
+* If the feature is datetime then the method plots a line plot of progression of amount thought time.
+* If the feature is object, categorical, boolean or integer then the method plots count plot (histogram).

 |Feature Type      |Plot|
 |------------------|----|